Minting USDe

 The Ethena synthetic dollar minting system encompasses the following design principles:

-1. Users request a price from the Ethena Pricing API.
+Users request a price from the Ethena Pricing API.

-2. Users can generate a signed EIP712 order and optionally submit it to Ethena's minting server.
+Users can generate a signed EIP712 order and optionally submit it to Ethena's minting server.

-• Note: Ethena does have the ability to reject an order based on these conditions.
+Note: Ethena does have the ability to reject an order based on these conditions.
 However, even in this centralized part of the process, the protocol could never alter the contents of the signed order due to the immutability of blockchain cryptographic signatures.
-This design ensures that the user's order - the backing asset, its size, any included slippage, and the synthetic dollars to be minted - remains exactly as the user intended.
+This design ensures that the user's order - the backing asset, its size, any included slippage, and the synthetic dollars to be minted - remains as the user intended.

-4. The order is sent to the blockchain with the atomic mint function called when these checks are passed.
+The order is sent to the blockchain with the atomic mint function called when these checks are passed.
 As above both the transfer of the user's assets and the minted synthetic dollars happen in a single transaction.

-5. Upon success the hedging system actions the mint events to ensure the delta neutrality of the protocol's overall backing.
+Upon success the hedging system actions the mint events to ensure the delta neutrality of the protocol's overall backing.
 Read more about these concepts in the Hedging SystemandBacking Asset Custodysections.

 By blending centralized and decentralized elements in this way, Ethena achieves a relatively high level of trustlessness.
-Users always retain control over their funds prior to mint and their orders will be processed exactly as specified.
+Users always retain control over their assets prior to mint and their orders will be processed exactly as specified.
 And while Ethena has some control over order acceptance, the blockchain's transparency and cryptographic guarantees mean users can confidently engage with the protocol, knowing their transactions are secure and unalterable.

 Slippage occurs when the price at which a trade is executed differs from the expected price, usually due to market volatility or trade size.